gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Adding the 'scala' plugin to your build will no longer create 'scalaConsole' tasks which launch a Scala REPL from the Gradle build.
 This capability has been removed due to lack of documentation and support for running with the Gradle Daemon.
 If you wish to continue to have such a task as part of your build, you can explicitly configure a [`JavaExec`](dsl/org.gradle.api.tasks.JavaExec.html) task to do so.

-### Idea Plugin language level configuration

-For the idea project language level used in the generated `*.ipr` file, the `sourceCompatibility` from all modules are taken into account and the highest value is taken as project language level.
-If no java project is found the default value `1.6` is used.

-A value for `sourceCompatibility` in a project that differs from this calculated idea project language level is taken into account as Idea module specific language level and used in the generated `*.iml` file.

-With having `idea.project.languageLevel` explicitly configured, no `sourceCompatiblity` level is taken into account and only the idea project language level in the `*.ipr` file is used.

 ### Eclipse Plugin adds explicit java target runtime to Classpath